cryptr-auth/cryptr-kotlin/README.md

 ```

 You can also define your Configuration through [System properties](#system-property-keys)

 ### SSO SAML Headless process

-This process allows you to generate a challenge to start a SSO SAML authent process without using a front-end for the
+This process allows you to generate a challenge to start a SSO SAML authentication process without using a front-end for
+the
 entire process

 ```kotlin